 Alternatives to the expression Ara Ara

 This expression of feeling of surprise is very common in the Japanese language and you have probably seen different expressions that have practically the same meaning as:

 - あれー [aree]

 - あらあら ごきげんよう。

 It means pretty much the same thing as ara ara, is it a word that is spoken when you are surprised or disappointed by something like “this again”?

-At the end of the letters it is common to find the expression ara ara kashiko which conveys the idea of something like: The words in this letter are not enough to convey my thoughts.
-We apologize for the inconvenience, but thank you for your broad, warm and sincere understanding of what you would like to convey.
+At the end of the letters, it is common to find the expression ara ara kashiko, which conveys the idea of something like the words in this letter are not enough to share my thoughts.
+We apologize for the inconvenience but thank you for your broad, warm, and sincere understanding of what you would like to convey.